Symbian9/qmapshack-doc-wiki/DocFaqHandling.md

 The reason for the missing elevation data is the source of the elevation data (in the example discussed a file `N51E011.hgt`).
-Elevation data is normally taken from satellite measurement (SRTM data) and this data may have gaps, i.e. small areas without valid elevation data.
+Elevation data is normally taken from satellite measurement (SRTM data) and this data may have gaps (elsewhere called voids), i.e. small areas without valid elevation data.
 These gaps are marked in the HGT files as `NODATA` areas.
 If a trackpoint is located in such an area then QMS can't assign an elevation to this trackpoint.